Timothy A. Barton ’78

 Gretchen VanValkenburg ’86

 Gretchen VanValkenburg serves as vice president for alumni affairs and executive director of the Auburn Alumni Association for Auburn University.
 She is responsible for providing strategic leadership, direction and support of the mission of the Auburn Alumni Association and Auburn University.
 VanValkenburg, a 1986 Auburn business graduate, has a distinguished career as a university advancement professional.
 Prior to returning to Auburn, she served as executive director of development and alumni engagement at the University of West Florida, where she provided direction for all development and alumni-related activities and operations.
 Over a 17-year period, she held various leadership positions with increasing areas of responsibility, including alumni event planning, alumni board management, donor relations, fiscal management, volunteer recruitment and public speaking.
 She also served as a major gifts officer and led capital campaign planning efforts.
 VanValkenburg is a native of Montevallo and attended the University of Montevallo from 1982-1984.
 She is married to Craig VanValkenburg ’82, and they have one daughter, Heidi.
-She and her husband are life members of the Auburn Alumni Association.
+She and her husband are life members of the Auburn Alumni Association and the Circle of Excellence Society.